nasa/MLMCPy/docs/modular_separate_files_example.rst

 Note for this step of this example, a list of models is not necessary.

-Using the files generated in Step 1, generate model outputs for each level and store them:
+Using the input files generated in Step 1, generate model outputs for each level and store them:

 .. code-block:: python